marcalph/voicemail2text/README.md

 # voicemail2text
-voicemail transcription through stt because voicemails...
+voicemail transcription because... well voicemails

 ## how it works